sitiabdulaziz11/sitiabdulaziz11/README.md

 I'm software engineer graduated from Alx_africa(Holberton) and graduated electrical and computer engineer.
 -------------------------------------------------------------------------------------

-I love programming and coding so much!!
+I love programming and coding so much!!!

 * ✉️  You can contact me at [sitiabdulaziz462@gmail.com](mailto:sitiabdulaziz462@gmail.com)
 * 🧠  I'm learning C, python, Html, CSS